HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![batch_normalization](images/batch_norm.png)

 The mini-batch gradient descent can also implement batch norm.
-BN also has other advantages like: enabling the utilization of larger learning rates and reducing the common problem of vanishing gradients [[Manish Chablani]][Batch Normalization], [[Richmond Alake]][Batch Normalization In Neural Networks Explained (Algorithm Breakdown)].
+BN also has other advantages like: enabling the utilization of larger learning rates and reducing the common problem of vanishing gradients.
+BN also has a slight regularization effect. [[Manish Chablani]][Batch Normalization], [[Richmond Alake]][Batch Normalization In Neural Networks Explained (Algorithm Breakdown)].